Aloha, Bobby and Rose

-Aloha, Bobby and Rose is a 1975 American road drama film written and directed by Floyd Mutrux and starring Paul Le Mat, Dianne Hull and Robert Carradine.
+Aloha, Bobby and Rose is a 1975 American road drama film written and directed by Floyd Mutrux, and starring Paul Le Mat, Dianne Hull, Martine Bartlett, Tim McIntire, Leigh French, Robert Carradine, and Noble Willingham.
 The plot concerns a young working-class couple who accidentally cause the death of a store clerk during their first date and go on the run from the law.

 Plot

 In 1970s Hollywood, Bobby works as an auto mechanic by day and shoots pool and races his red 1968 Chevrolet Camaro by night.
 His friend Moxey is excited to be accepted to transmission school and build his skills for a better-paying job.
 The less responsible Bobby seems to have no such direction in life and is still relying on his uncle Charlie, a used-car salesman, to help him out of jams, such as by lending him money to pay off his poolhall bets to some menacing Chicanos.

 Rose is the young single mother of a five-year-old son.
 Rose and her son live with her mother, who minds the boy while Rose works at a car wash.
 Bobby meets Rose when he returns her Volkswagen Beetle Cabriolet after it had been serviced at his garage.
 Bobby tries to charm Rose into driving him back to the garage, but she refuses and tells him to take the bus.
 Later, she sees him unsuccessfully trying to hitchhike in the rain and picks him up.
 When Rose stops at her house to change, Bobby discovers that she has a young son, but he is not bothered by it and spends time talking to the boy.

 Bobby and Rose go on a date, including ice skating, window shopping, a stop at Pink's Hot Dogs, parking under the Hollywood Sign and cruising the Sunset Strip.
 They daydream about moving to Hawaii.
 During a stop at a convenience store for wine, Bobby pulls a prank on the teenage store clerk by pretending he is a robber with a fake gun.
 But the joke backfires when the shop owner emerges from the back room with a shotgun pointed at Bobby.
 To save Bobby, Rose hits the owner over the head with a bottle, and as he falls, the gun fires, accidentally killing the young clerk.